William Hopoate: Manly Warringah Sea Eagles

 Despite a season-ending injury to Manly 1st-grade fullback Brett Stewart in Round 1 of the 2010 NRL season, Hopoate had to wait until Round 13 to make his debut as coach Des Hasler preferred to use Ben Farrar in the custodian role.

 Hopoate is the son of former Manly player John Hopoate, though other than his physical size, speed, strength and general play, he has shown none of the "bad boy" habits which saw his father often on the sidelines through suspension.
 Hopoate also represented the Australian Schoolboys team.

 In Round 3 of the 2011 NRL season, Hopoate scored his first ever double against the Newcastle Knights at Brookvale Oval.
 Hopoate was part of the Manly side that defeated the New Zealand Warriors in the 2011 NRL Grand Final where he was denied the opening try but did produce a flick pass that sent Glenn Stewart over the line for a crucial try in the second half.

 Parramatta Eels

-In October 2011, Hopoate signed a 2-year contract with the Parramatta Eels starting in 2014, after his Mormon mission ended.
+In October 2011, Hopoate signed a two-year contract with the Parramatta Eels starting in 2014, after his Mormon mission ended.

-In April 2015, he agreed to re-sign with the Eels on a 3-year contract, however due to legal complications, the contract wasn't registered and Hopoate was left a free agent.
-In 2016, Hopoate took The Parramatta Eels to court and was seeking $1.83 million in damages.
+In April 2015, he agreed to re-sign with the Parramatta club on a three-year contract, however due to legal complications, the contract wasn't registered and Hopoate was left a free agent.
+In 2016, Hopoate took the Parramatta Eels to court and was seeking $1.83 million in damages.

 On 29 October 2016, both parties came to an agreement of a $400,000 settlement.